sparrowcode/AlertKit/Readme.md

 # SPAlert

 **Popup from Apple Music & Feedback in AppStore**.
 Contains `Done`, `Heart`, `Error` and other presets.
-Support Dark Mode.
-I clone Apple's alerts as much as possible.
-You can find this alerts in AppStore after feedback and after added song to library in Apple Music.
+Supports Dark Mode.
+I tried to recreate Apple's alerts as much as possible.
+You can find these alerts in the AppStore after feedback and after you add a song to your library in Apple Music.

 <p float="left">
     <img src="https://github.com/ivanvorobei/SPAlert/blob/master/Assets/Readme/Preview%20-%20Done.gif" width="230">